iOS-Saigon/jarvis-backend/database_schema_and_api.md

 title
 poster

-### Theatres
+### Theater

-Theatres are the places where movies are played.
-A theatre can have a name etc.
+Theater's are the places where movies are played.
+A theater can have a name etc.

 #### Attributes

 name

-### Screenings
+### Screening

-A screening represents the showing of a movie at a particular theatre at a particular time on a particular day
+A screening represents the showing of a movie at a particular theater at a particular time on a particular day

 #### Attributes

 time
 movie_id
-theatre_id
+theater_id